retorillo/live2d-utils/README.md

 - Duplicate "strictly" current document.
 This may fix broken PSD file that cannot be load by Cubism.
 - Note: This process is included in `preprocess.jsx`

+## clear.jsx

+- Apply "Clear" action to all layers on current document with keeping current seleciton. (without Background layer) Good for clean up process.

+## union.jsx

+- Usable snippet for patch creation.
+Organize all layers and layer sets of current opened documents on into single document without merging.

+## visibleonly.jsx

+- Remove all hidden layers and layer sets from current document.

+## selectonly.jsx

+- Remove all deselected layers and layer sets from current document.

 ## Reference

 - [Photoshop CC Javascript Scripting Reference 2019](https://www.adobe.com/content/dam/acom/en/devnet/photoshop/pdfs/photoshop-cc-javascript-ref-2019.pdf)